LMD-nat/tutorial_jsPsych/README.md

 ## What are we building? ##

-We're going to build three small experiments, and then one big experiment with all three tasks together.
+We're going to build four small experiments, and then one big experiment with all four tasks together.

 1. A questionnaire :question:
+2. A language task :speech_balloon:
-2. A decision-making task :thought_balloon:
+3. A decision-making task :thought_balloon:
-3. A matrix-reasoning task :1234:
+4. A matrix-reasoning task :1234:

 Then all together, they'll make for a neat experiment on cognition.
 We can even look later to see if the questionnaire data we collect is at all correlated to how well people perform on the tasks.